apatequil/SOLIDPrinciples.TS/readme.md

 # Overview
 This repository contains information about the 5 design principles covered by SOLID.
 This includes code examples with before (naive) and after (refactored) implementations when applying the principles.

+In order to demonstrate violations of the principles as well as how to correct them, we are utilizing ts-node to execute Typescript directly (from our perspective) as registered node modules.
+This means we can write and execute TS without having to execute TSC or pollute our file structure with js files.

+When executing NPM commands, you are registering explicit scripts with node and executing.
+Debugging also works and you can directly inspect stack and debug information through ts-node hookinginto the inspect mode.
+What this ultimately means is we don't need to deal with JS files for development or debugging these examples.

+Given the above, it is expected you have a current version of Nodejs and ts-node.

 ### In Progress/Improvements:
 - Add Open Close principle implementation
 - Add Liskov's Substitution principle implementation